kolexxx/Number-Systems/README.md

 # Number Systems

 Python package to convert between different bases, work in methods of complements and show a step by step instruction to perfrom arithmetic.

-The intented use of this package is to aid students taking Digital Electronics or Computer Engineering courses by showing them how to perform arithmetic operations in different number systems.
+The intented use of this package is to aid students taking introdoctury Digital Electronics or Computer Engineering courses by showing them how to work in different number systems.

 # Example usage

 ```python
 from numsys import *